How to Inspect OneNote Tags in Python

 for tag in rt.Tags:

-item = {"label": tag.label, "text": rt.Text.strip()}
+item = {"Label": tag.Label, "text": rt.Text.strip()}

-if tag.completed is None:
+if tag.CompletedTime is None:

 pending.append(item)